arielCheng218/snake/README.md

 # Snake

-This is a simple snake game written in svelte.
+A simple snake game written in svelte.